Azure/BatchExplorer/packages/readme.md

 ## Unit Tests

 Unit tests are automatically run via [Jest](https://jestjs.io/) when invoking any `build` script.
-To develop tests live, `cd` to the package's directory (for example `packages/common`) then run the command:
+To develop tests live, `cd` to the package's directory then run the command:

 ```shell
 yarn test:watch